WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Versioning must be enabled in all buckets.
   * Permissions for replication must be provided.
   * If object lock is active at source, then destination must have it too.

+**Privacy of Objects**

+* all objects are private by default.
+* the object owner can optionally share objects with others by creating a pre-signed URL, using their own security credentials, to grant time-limited permission to download the objects
+* if you have a video in your bucket and both the bucket and the object are private, you can share the video with others by generating a pre-signed URL

 **Multipart Uploads**